 The winners of this metric tend to be huge names, but it’s good to be striving for unprompted brand recall, especially if you’re trying to dominate your category, because ultimately it means that you’ve got first dibs on a consumer’s mind when they’re pondering making a purchase.

 To calculate this:

 The helpful younger sibling of unprompted brand recall, this metric gives consumers the best chance they’ll get of showing their interest in your brand.
-This is by far one of the more achievable metrics, and so it’s one that even the smallest of brands need to be making sure they’ve got under their belt.
+This is by far one of the more achievable metrics that can still impact brand ROI, and so it’s one that even the smallest of brands need to be making sure they’ve got under their belt.

 Choose the niche you’re currently in, or the category in which you’d like to be considered, and draw up a list of brands (you and your competitors).
 You can decide whether you’d like to test simply awareness, or purchase intent within that category.

 Please tick all the makeup brands that you’ve heard of / Please tick all the makeup brands you would consider buying makeup from.

 This will show you where you stand compared to your competitors, and if you’re not succeeding here, alert you to the fact that your brand needs some serious tending to.

 Uplift demonstrates the value that your brand is directly adding to your company.
 It shows that, when faced with two otherwise identical products, your brand’s identity (name, logo, image, associations) will win their custom.

 It’s a healthy indication that your brand stands a chance of beating own-brand and budget items since it means that your company’s identity can overcome the incentives of lower prices.